Deadlight (video game): Reception

 Deadlight received mixed reviews, with the much less widely reviewed PC version generally seen as superior to the Xbox 360 version.
 On Metacritic, the Xbox version has an aggregate score of 68 out of 100 based on 79 reviews, while the PC version has a score of 78 out of 100 based on 7 reviews.

 IGNs Ryan McCaffrey scored it 8.5 out of 10, calling it "one of the finest XBLA titles of the year."
 He was particularly impressed with the graphics; "its aesthetic is gorgeous [...]
 Several of Deadlights set-pieces are so stunning that I had to actually stop to admire them before pressing onward."
-He was, however, critical of the puzzle-based levels in the sewers, the ease with which the player can die, and the final section of the game, writing "These flaws are the difference between Limbos transcendent excellence and Deadlights mere greatness."
+However, he was critical of the puzzle-based levels in the sewers, the ease with which the player can die, and the final section of the game, writing "These flaws are the difference between Limbos transcendent excellence and Deadlights mere greatness."

-Official Xbox Magazines Francesca Reyes also scored it 8.5 out of 10, praising the gameplay, difficulty level, and the game's pace; "it makes for a frantic, dizzying, four- to five-hour rush.
+Official Xbox Magazines Francesca Reyes also scored it 8.5 out of 10, commending the gameplay, difficulty level, and the pacing; "it makes for a frantic, dizzying, four- to five-hour rush.
 And that's Deadlights strongest suit: you feel a constant, adrenaline-fueled urge to just.
 Keep.
 Moving."

 1Up.coms Marty Sliva graded it an A−, praising the gameplay; "Whether you're barreling through a zombie infested intersection Canabalt-style, slowly deciphering the traps of a sewer-dwelling madman, or methodically picking off a pack of enemies, the game is constantly switching up its own internal play style."
 He concluded by calling the game "a fantastic title that stands out far more than many big budget, AAA titles."

 Game Informers Tim Turi scored it 8 out of 10, writing "Deadlight mixes Shadow Complexs impressive 2.5D visuals, Limbos rewarding platforming puzzles, and The Walking Deads grim atmosphere.
 The resulting cocktail is potent."
-He was critical of the plot, calling it the game's "biggest flaw", but concluded "Creating a compelling zombie game in a generation with too many of them is a hard task.
+He was critical of the plot, calling it the "biggest flaw", but concluded "Creating a compelling zombie game in a generation with too many of them is a hard task.
 Tequila Works manages to do this while successfully merging it with the unlikely action-platforming genre."